PeterHancock/node-js-intro/static/slides.md

 ]
 --
 .right-column[
-- Browser devs have an entry to the server-side
+- Browser devs have one less barrier to the server-side ]
-]
 --
 .right-column[
-- Server-side devs have an entry to JS
+- Server-side devs have familiar runtime for learning JavaScript ]
-]

 ---